KO112/KO/README.md

   - Print comparison/differences in color, similar to Git?
 - For chunk running, run block-by-block
   - Also create block-run shortcut
+  - Run in proper directory for .Rmd files
+  - Run current line if no selection

 Data Dictionary:
 - Make class for single column summary, and a list of them(?)